-Eugenie is part of Baker McKenzie's globally-ranked international arbitration practice, serving as a steering committee representative for the Firm's global International Arbitration Associates Forum and an active participant in the Firm's Women in Arbitration group.
+Eugenie is part of Baker McKenzie's globally-ranked international arbitration practice and an active member of the Firm's Women in Arbitration group.
 Eugenie also serves as a regional representative of the ICC's Young Arbitrators Forum (YAF) in North America for its 2021–2023 mandate.
-She has been recognized annually (2016–2021) by Texas Super Lawyers as a Rising Star in business litigation and is an active participant in the international law community, speaking on issues relating to international arbitration and contributing regularly to the Firm's International Litigation and Arbitration Alert.
+She has been recognized annually (2016–2022) by Texas Super Lawyers as a Rising Star in business litigation and is a frequent speaker on issues relating to international arbitration.

-Eugenie has extensive experience representing clients in international arbitrations governed by the rules of the International Chamber of Commerce (ICC), the International Centre for Dispute Resolution (ICDR), and the Stockholm Chamber of Commerce (SCC), and domestic arbitrations under the American Arbitration Association (AAA) and Financial Industry Regulatory Authority (FINRA) arbitration rules.
-Eugenie has second-chaired multiple multimillion dollar international arbitrations from inception through merits hearing.
-She also has assisted clients to obtain injunctive relief from courts in support of arbitral proceedings.
+Eugenie has extensive experience representing clients in international arbitrations governed by the rules of the International Chamber of Commerce (ICC), the International Centre for Dispute Resolution (ICDR), and the Stockholm Chamber of Commerce (SCC), and domestic arbitrations under the American Arbitration Association (AAA), International Institute for Conflict Prevention & Resolution (CPR), and Financial Industry Regulatory Authority (FINRA) arbitration rules.
+She acts for and against states and state bodies, with particular experience in the energy sector and large infrastructure projects.
+She also advises clients in relation to investment treaties and public international law issues.
+Eugenie has first- and second-chaired multiple multimillion-dollar international arbitrations from inception through merits hearing and enforcement actions.

 Eugenie supports clients across a broad range of industries including EPC construction and engineering services, energy, financial services, healthcare, retail and hospitality.
 She is a co-leader of the Firm's energy arbitration initiatives globally and of its energy, mining, and infrastructure industry group in North America.

-In addition to international and domestic arbitrations, Eugenie's experience also includes litigating cases and appeals in US federal and state courts, including anticorruption and government enforcement matters, trade secrets and employment disputes, foreign judgment recognition cases, agency enforcement actions, and litigation of other statutory and common law claims.
+In addition to international and domestic arbitrations, Eugenie's experience also includes litigating cases and appeals in US federal and state courts.
 She is licensed in both Texas and Florida.

 Representative Legal Matters